Save Even More Money with US Taxes

 The Child Tax Credit is usually the non-refundable portion of this credit, while the Additional Child Tax Credit refers to the refundable portion.
 In this sense, ‘additional’ does not mean an additional credit or additional child!
 MyExpatTaxes specializes in getting US Expats their due Additional Child Tax Credit, even if that means amending prior year returns.
 To see if you are eligible for the refund, check out our Tax Tips for the American Family Abroad.

 For 2021, there were a LOT of changes to the (Additional) Child Tax Credit due to the pandemic.
 If you didn’t claim your total tax credit – you can do so via an amendment.
-For Tax Year 2022, you’ll notice most things going back to “normal,” except with the bonus that expats get an increased refund.
+For Tax Year 2022 and 2023, you’ll notice most things going back to “normal,” except with the bonus that expats get an increased refund.
 We’ll put each year side by side.

 Other Dependent Credit$500$500$500